2dof/esp_control/src/thermocouples/README.md

  ```
  With such an approach we able to speed casculations up x1.5/2, but it is nessesary to implement
  condition for recalculation on full range when value will be out of actual bonduaries.

+ ## AD849x series amplifiers

+ On [AN-1087: Thermocouple Linearization..](https://www.analog.com/en/app-notes/an-1087.html) notes author descibed
+ how to use NIST Lookup Table to perform Linearity Correction for AD849x or when they are used outside
+ of their the measurement range (Table 1.
+AD849x ±2°C Accuracy Temperature Ranges).

+ **Note**
+ Remember that AD849x correction functiona use measutment in mV and You need to convert to uV for using with provided
+ function.